 We know that within our class, our students have a range of abilities.
 This is certainly true when it comes to math.
-We have students who have already mastered math concepts and need enrichment, those who will understand new skills fairly quickly with some instruction and practice, and some who benefit from one-on-one support to learn new content.
-We know this means we need to differentiate math lessons, but we don’t always know how or where to start.
+We know we need to differentiate math lessons to meet our student where they are, but we don’t always know how or where to start.

 Enter math pre-assessment.